HumanDynamics/evident/README.md

 *What are the key issues, options, and opportunities for using crowdsourced tools to collect evidence of war crimes and human rights abuses in the Ukraine war?*

+## Initial Questions

+* What are the key functional and legal requirements and desired capabilities for crowd-sourced gathering of war crimes evidence? (eg authentication of source and evidentiary artifacts, what will be needed later in a tribunal for admissibility and persuasive power of such evidence, what metadata is needed to usefully manage the corpus of evidence as part of a large e-discovery or litigation management corpus, how is chain of custody adequately assured and what is adequate assurance in this context)?
+* What other investigation or historical affordances can such evidence provide outside of a war crimes tribunal, etc)?
+* What are the risks and threats to the operatiion and use of an app, platform, service or other system for crowd-sourced evidence gathering and storage and use of data?
+* What user interface and user experience would be most helpful and usable for individuals to operate the input methods for providing such evidence?
+* How can the privacy and security of individual users be protected?

 ## Relevant Resources

 * Ukrainian Prosecutor General Iryna Venediktova's  new government portal where the public can report war crimes they witness in Ukraine: [warcrimes.gov.ua](https://warcrimes.gov.ua/) (English [machine translation](https://github.com/HumanDynamics/evident/blob/main/Criminal-liability-for-RussianWarCrimes.pdf))